 The Manataka American Indian Council has a whole page of frybread recipes – I have made most of them at one time or another, but the pumpkin fry bread is one of my favorites in the fall, with wojapi on top.
 The Blackfeet recipe sounds like the sort of thing my family describes making.

-And if you’ve never had Indian Tacos (frybread, with taco-like toppings), I highly suggest trying some the next time you go to a powwow – some make them with taco-seasoned meat, some with a beef and beans sort of chili, but The Pioneer Woman gives a good rundown of the whole process, though as at least one commenter notes, she left out the cheese, and they almost always have cheese at a powwow.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+And if you’ve never had Indian Tacos (frybread, with taco-like toppings), I highly suggest trying some the next time you go to a powwow – some make them with taco-seasoned meat, some with a beef and beans sort of chili, but The Pioneer Woman gives a good rundown of the whole process, though as at least one commenter notes, she left out the cheese, and they almost always have cheese at a powwow.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio